Epidemiologic Research

 • Exploratory data analysis and advanced data visualization

-• Biostatistical analysis and advanced modeling of health data
+• Biostatistical analysis including exploratory analyses and advanced modeling methodologies

 Video Spotlight